Board of Directors

-Daryl is Community Banking District President with responsibility for Wells Fargo’s Business Banking operations in Eastern South Dakota.
-With more than 20 years of experience in the financial services industry, Ebach assumed his current role in 2011.
-He joined Wells Fargo in 1989 and has held leadership positions within Wells Fargo Community Banking since 2003.
-Ebach holds a bachelor’s degree from Northern State University in Aberdeen.
-He has served on leadership boards for the Aberdeen YMCA, Brown County United Way, Presentation College and the South Dakota Banker’s Association.
-He currently holds leadership roles on the boards of Aberdeen Development Corporation, Absolutely!
-Aberdeen, and the Northern State University Foundation.
+Justin is the Market President with MetaBank in Brookings, With more than 22years of experience in the financial services industry, Gray assumed his current role in 2019.
+Prior to MetaBank, he was employed with Wells Fargo.
+He joined Wells Fargo in 1997 with their Management Development Program.
+He has held leadership positions within Wells Fargo Wholesale Banking since 2010.
+Gray holds a bachelor’s degree from South Dakota State University in Brookings.
+He has served on leadership boards for the Rapid City YMCA, United Way of the Black Hills, and United Way of Siouxland.